srinisudharsan/advent_of_code/README.md

 4. Run `java com.adventofcode.day<daynum>.part<num>.Main`

 # Approach
 No reason to choose a particular programming language for a question unless stated otherwise.
-I have used several approaches like using a ThreadPool Executor for reading each line of code and some complicated algorithms which are not strictly required or might not even be the most optimal given the size of input files.
+I have used several approaches like using a ThreadPool Executor(**Scatter Gather**) for reading each line of code and some complicated algorithms which are not strictly required or might not even be the most optimal given the size of input files.
 I still made these decisions to take these as a learning opportunity.
 To try out such experiments, I did not bother to abstract common code.
 I also did not care much about class design, rather focused on programming language constructs and algorithms.

 # Notes on each problem: